What is FastTech?

 But we’re starting to turn the tide

-Like anything else with a plug, battery or cable, FastTech can be recycled.
+Like anything else with a plug, battery or cable, FastTech can and should be recycled.
 And more and more people are discovering how easy it is to donate or recycle theirs.
 Find your nearest drop-off point using our handy locator.

 Recycling locator